mridul-puri/bi-directional-sync/README.md

 APPROACH AND DESIGN CHOICES :
 - Built 3 separate services (Internal, External and Sync Service) to be run on localhost at different ports
 - Different CRMs can provide data in different formats.
-I've considered taking input as JSON objects (wrapped under String) and perform JSON Schema validation.
+I've considered taking input as JSON objects and perform JSON Schema validation.
   In real world applications, we form contracts between systems in order to send/recieve data.
   So I've created JSON Schemas of different formats (loaded in memory during bootup) which are nothing but contracts with different CRM providers.
-- Input and output of all services has been kept as String, keeping in mind that (in real world) various systems are usually built on different Tech Stacks - so having a common DataType that all can support comes in handy.
 - For Data Transformation, I have created template files (path to path mapping - loaded in memory during bootup) to translate different CRM inputs to
   Internal / External Service DTOs.
 - For storage, I've created in memory Concurrent Hash Maps (record Id -> record object) in both Internal and External services.
 The record object DTO is different for both.